midnightntwrk/midnight-architecture/proposals/0016-governed-parameters-and-their-updates-phase-1.md

 ## Proposed Changes

 Following parameters are proposed to be managed under governance:
-- maximum block length - to allow tuning it based on consensus benchmarks or network activity
+- maximum block length - to allow tuning it based on consensus benchmarks or network activity; Various personas might be interested in adjusting it in relationship to observed usage patterns.
+It directly affects performance and costs of operating a Midnight node.
-- protocol version (together with a hash of the runtime meant to be used) - to manage Midnight protocol updates
+- protocol version (together with a hash of the runtime meant to be used) - to manage Midnight protocol updates.
+It is crucial one to manage, as not only it decouples protocol upgrades from consensus, but also is the means of possibly changing other parameters
-- ledger parameters - to allow fine-tune transaction fees based on new benchmarks and network activity:
+- ledger parameters - to allow fine-tune transaction fees based on new benchmarks and network activity.
+Similarly to block length various personas might be interested in adjusting these and the impact on transaction fees and costs of operating a Midnight node is very big:
   - cost model
   - transaction limits
   - ticket cost factor
-- Ariadne parameters - to allow both increase and decrease of decentralization in Midnight consensus, as well as to avoid separate keys to manage consensus:
+- Ariadne parameters - to allow both increase and decrease of decentralization in Midnight consensus, as well as to avoid separate keys to manage consensus.
+SPOs and compliance officers might be particularly insterested in those.
+The former mostly because of the number of chances d-parameter allows, the latter because of permissioned keys ownership in context of d-parameter value:
   - permissioned keys
   - d-parameter
   - governance authority

-Indirectly, also block weights (substrate configuration parameter) will need to be dynamically adjusted as a result of possible ledger parameters update.
+Indirectly, also block weights (substrate configuration parameter) will need to be dynamically adjusted as a result of ledger parameters update.

 4 mechanics are needed to be in place, to effectively allow managing those parameters:
 1. To allow Ariadne parameters being governed by Midnight's governance